pingcap/docs/dumpling-overview.md

 - `-F` option is used to specify the maximum size of a single file (the unit here is `MiB`; inputs like `5GiB` or `8KB` are also acceptable).
 - `-r` option is used to specify the maximum number of records (or the number of rows in the database) for a single file.
 When it is enabled, Dumpling enables concurrency in the table to improve the speed of exporting large tables.

-You can use the above parameters to provide Dumpling with a higher degree of concurrency.
+With the above options specified, Dumpling can have a higher degree of parallelism.

 ### Adjust Dumpling's data consistency options